Why Should You Upgrade Your BSN or MSN to a Doctor of Nursing Practice (DNP) Degree?

 As a profession, nursing continues to change and evolve with the complex demands of providing care.
 The evolution of high-technology hospitals, lengths of hospital stay that are among the shortest in the world, expansion of national primary care capacity, improved access to care for the poor and for rural residents, and respite and palliative care—including hospice—are among the factors that the National Institutes of Health state will continue to drive changes in practice and policy.
 DNP holders who are at the tip of the spear will be a valuable voice in crafting policy changes to match these demands at the organizational, state, and federal levels.

 John C. Maxwell said it best: “Everything rises and falls on leadership.”
-Earning a DNP will help the graduate nursing student learn to lead offices, clinics, hospitals, and major organizations with more confidence and skill.
+Earning a DNP will help you learn to lead offices, clinics, hospitals, and major organizations with more confidence and skill.

 Interested?
 Read more about Oklahoma Wesleyan University’s groundbreaking DNP degree program here.